TOYOTA Corolla Cross 2026

 High price, limited availability

-The Corolla Cross XSE hybrid we tested during the holiday season, with its black-painted roof, had a price tag just over $42,000.
+The Corolla Cross Hybrid XSE we tested during the holiday season, with its black-painted roof, had a price tag just over $42,000.
 Built in the United States, in a plant jointly owned by Toyota and Mazda, the small SUV consistently imposes long wait times on its buyers.

 Verdict